toddbranch/ECE382/notes/L1/index.md

 - RISC vs CISC

 ## Course Intro
-Welcome to ECE382, Embedded Systems I.  We're going to learn about computers - how they work and how we use them to accomplish tasks.
+Welcome to ECE382, Embedded Systems I.  First things first - what have you heard about this class?!

+We're going to learn about computers - how they work and how we use them to accomplish tasks.
+Specifically, we'll work with small computers called microcontrollers.

 In this class, we'll be: